China Deal Lifts US Stocks Into Record Territory - UrduPoint

 The eurozone's economy meanwhile remained at a near standstill in December, extending the worst quarterly performance since 2013, according to a closely-watched survey compiled by IHS Markit research group.

-While the removal of uncertainty surrounding Brexit allowed markets to breathe a huge sigh of relief, analysts urged caution with the saga having some way to run.
+While the removal of uncertainty surrounding Brexit -- following the Conservatives' commanding victory in last week's British elections -- allowed markets to breathe a huge sigh of relief, analysts urged caution with the saga having some way to run.

 "This is just the end of the beginning," noted Quentin Fitzsimmons at T. Rowe price.